Free Online Resources

 50 ideas for Anti-Bullying Week

 The Anti-Bullying Alliance presents a series of suggested activities for Anti-Bullying week.
-Many of these activities have been suggested by children and young people, and can be led and organised by them.
+Many of these activities have been suggested by children and young people and can be led and organized by them.
 Other ideas have come from the Anti-Bullying Alliance.
-Select, adapt and build on the activities most appropriate for the children and young people with whom you work.
+Select, adapt, and build on the activities most appropriate for the children and young people with whom you work.
 Work with children and young people on all the suggested activities.
 Ask everyone to come up with their own idea!

 50 Ideas for Anti-Bullying Week